 Hell, who wasn't?
 Pamela, Bill Lear (rather spitefully), and finally "Sir Humphrey Mallard".

 LOVE THAT BOB is a series often accused of sexism-- with some justification, though it should be noted that Shirley Gordon co-wrote over half of the show's 173 episodes.
 Refreshingly, in Bob Goes Birdwatching we have a beautiful female guest star who is just as sexually liberated as playboy Bob Collins--pretty progressive for 50's TV.
 Let's just say that I'd love to know who wrote what for this installment.
 Nancy Kulp is a hoot as always, and Cummings does double duty again as director and keeps things light and brisk throughout.
 The denouement will fall flat for 21st century viewers, and the "special guest star" surely doesn't look like he could keep up with Cecily.
-At least, not with those performance enhancing drugs still forty years away.
+At least, not with the little blue pills still forty years away.
 That said, a sub-par ending isn't nearly enough to spoil a very funny half hour. (***1/2 out of four.)

 DID BOB SCORE?
 No, but it is a damned admirable effort of clearing every hurdle--except one.